TJ4519/Concept-Drift-Detection-and-Re-Training-of-LSTMs-/README.md

 ### Feature Engineering and Data Consistency

 - **Update the Feature Store:**
-  - Enrich both historical and live datasets with new sensor signals.
+  - Enrich historical and live datasets with engine RPM, back-pressure, and derived gas velocity.
-  - Compute per-feature normalization parameters and ensure consistent preprocessing across training and inference.
+  - Compute and store separate normalization parameters for each feature.
+  - **Ensure Consistency:** Both training and inference pipelines must use the same feature schema and normalization logic.

 - **Data Alignment:**
-  - Adjust for any signal lag (e.g., time-shift RPM) to ensure features are synchronized.
+  - Correct for any lag in signals (e.g., time-shift the RPM data if necessary) to maintain synchronized features.

 ### Retraining with New Features

 - **Model Architecture Update:**
-  - Modify the LSTM’s input layer to handle the enriched feature vector.
+  - Adjust the LSTM input layer to accept the enriched feature vector.
-  - Integrate a dynamic normalization layer (if desired) to update normalization in real time.
+  - Optionally incorporate a dynamic normalization layer that updates in real time.
 - **Training Pipeline:**
-  - Train the updated LSTM on the enriched dataset.
+  - Retrain the updated LSTM on the enriched dataset.
-  - Validate performance to ensure that the model generalizes under the new operating conditions.
+  - Validate that the new model generalizes to the current operational regime.

 ### Incorporating the Modified Loss Function

-- **Design the Loss Function:**
+- **Design and Integrate:**
-  - Develop a custom loss function (e.g., a weighted MSE loss) that scales up penalties for large reconstruction errors.
+  - Develop a custom loss function (such as a weighted MSE) that scales penalties based on the magnitude of reconstruction errors.

-- **Integration:**
-  - Replace the default loss in your training scripts.
+  - Replace the default loss in your training scripts and monitor training stability.
-  - Monitor training to ensure stability and adjust hyperparameters as needed.

 ### Drift Detection and Retraining Automation

 - **Monitoring:**
-  - Create automated jobs that compute reconstruction error metrics (including the Wasserstein distance) and mechanistic features on 15-minute batches.
+  - Set up automated jobs to compute reconstruction error statistics (including the Wasserstein distance) and mechanistic features on 15-minute batches.
   - Combine these signals into a composite drift metric with adaptive thresholds.
 - **Retraining Trigger:**
-  - When the composite drift metric exceeds threshold values over several consecutive batches, automatically select a sliding window of recent “clean” data for retraining.
+  - Automatically trigger a retraining job when the composite drift metric consistently exceeds thresholds.
+  - Select a sliding window of recent, “clean” data that reflects the new operating regime.
 - **Versioning and Rollbacks:**
   - Use MLflow for model versioning and logging drift metrics.
-  - Set up dashboards for continuous monitoring and easy rollback.
+  - Build dashboards for continuous monitoring and support rapid rollback if needed.

 ### MLOps and Dashboarding

 - **Logging and Visualization:**
-  - Log dynamic normalization parameters, reconstruction errors, and derived mechanistic coefficients.
+  - Log dynamic normalization parameters, reconstruction error metrics, and mechanistic coefficients.
-  - Build interactive dashboards to show trends and alert stakeholders when drift is detected.
+  - Build interactive dashboards to visualize trends and provide transparency to stakeholders.
 - **Orchestration:**
   - Schedule periodic drift monitoring and retraining jobs using Databricks Jobs or Airflow.

 ---

-## Simulation Example: Adaptive Drift Detection

-For a demonstration, we provide a simple Python simulation (`simulate_drift.py`) that shows how a baseline reconstruction error distribution gradually drifts due to factors such as increased insulation from soot buildup.
-The simulation computes and visualizes key metrics (mean, variance, skew, kurtosis, and Wasserstein distance) to mimic a real-time drift detection dashboard.

-*(See the Simulation Example section in this repository for the code and detailed commentary.)*
+## MLOps Integration

+- **Automated Jobs:**
+  Use cloud orchestration (e.g., Databricks Jobs) to run drift detection every 15 minutes.

+- **Version Control:**
+  Version both the enriched feature store and model artifacts with MLflow, ensuring traceability.

+- **Dashboards:**
+  Create dashboards that visualize:
+  - Rolling reconstruction error statistics.
+  - Wasserstein distance trends.
+  - Mechanistic parameters (effective activation energy and effective gas constant).
+  - Dynamic normalization statistics.

+- **Retraining and Rollback:**
+  Automatically trigger retraining based on the composite drift metric.
+Implement shadow deployments and maintain robust rollback mechanisms.

 ---

-## Future Work

-- Refine mechanistic feature derivation using real sensor data.
-- Experiment with alternative adaptive normalization techniques and modified loss functions.
-- Expand the drift detection module with additional statistical tests and ensemble methods.
-- Enhance dashboard interactivity with real-time alerts and detailed retraining logs.
+## Caveats and Considerations

+- **Consistency is Key:**
+  Ensure that the new features and their normalization are applied consistently across historical and live data to avoid mismatches.

+- **Dynamic Normalization Risks:**
+  While dynamic normalization adapts to changes, it may also mask drift if not logged separately.

+- **Complexity Management:**
+  Incorporating mechanistic features and a modified loss function increases complexity.
+Each additional signal must be validated to ensure it reliably indicates drift.

+- **Interpretability:**
+  Provide clear documentation and visualizations so that stakeholders understand how each signal (statistical and mechanistic) contributes to the drift detection and retraining process.

 ---

-## Conclusion

-This repository presents a robust, adaptive solution for concept drift detection and retraining in marine vessel exhaust monitoring.
-By enriching the feature set, leveraging dynamic normalization, and using advanced metrics such as the Wasserstein distance on reconstruction losses—augmented with domain-specific mechanistic features—we provide a comprehensive, end-to-end pipeline.
-Our approach is tightly integrated with MLOps best practices, ensuring that the system is both scalable and interpretable, and ready to handle real-world challenges in safety-critical environments.

----

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-## Contact

-For questions or suggestions, please contact [Your Name](mailto:your.email@example.com).